m.Stock by Mirae AssetOpen Demat Account

 Within financial services, insurance industry expectations include structural tax reforms and tax parity, sharper support for retirement security, and a push for inclusive products like micro-insurance.
 This is being discussed in the backdrop where India has recently legislated raising the insurance FDI cap to 100%.

-Stability and Certainty in the Tax Regime
+Stability and certainty in the tax regime

 Banks, insurers, and market participants want a stable direct tax regime with minimal ad-hoc changes, especially in corporate tax and capital gains rules.
+Among the expectations are faster dispute resolution, reduction of ambiguity in tax provisions, and more predictable timelines for implementing any new tax measures.

 The industry expects measures that encourage long-term financial savings through mutual funds, insurance, pension products, and fixed-income instruments.
 Wishlist include higher or better-aligned limits under popular savings and deduction sections.